pryoritymusic/webpagetest-blog/src/posts/versantus-process-driven-approach-to-performance.md

 category: Optimizations
 author: Tim Kadlec
 ---
-After Google’s Core Web Vitals announcement, performance became an important metric to our client’s—one that they knew they had to stay ahead of the curve on.
-As an agency, we help businesses solve technical problems with intelligent digital solutions, so we’ve always built websites that perform well.
+After Google’s [Core Web Vitals announcement](https://developers.google.com/search/blog/2020/11/timing-for-page-experience), performance became an important metric to our client’s—one that they knew they had to stay ahead of the curve on.
+As an agency, [Versantus](https://www.versantus.co.uk/) helps businesses solve technical problems with intelligent digital solutions, so we’ve always built websites that perform well.
 However, the Core Web Vitals updates have meant every detail, millisecond and image are now under the microscope.

 Some of our clients, who were working with marketing agencies, received site recommendations to implement for improved performance metrics.
 For many others, performance simply moved up the agenda because of Core Web Vitals’ impact on search engine rankings.
 To give our client’s the best chance of high performance scoring, we knew we had to take a process-driven approach.